-Another way to get high quality backlinks is to reach out to website owners to see if they’ll give you a link placement on their website.
+Another way to get high quality backlinks is to reach out to site owners to see if they’ll give you a high quality links placement on their website.
 Although, you don’t want to reach out to everyone.
 Here are some tips for successfully engaging in link outreach.

 Is the website presentable?

 Many websites get tossed up online just to take up space and sell links to bad link building companies.
 Avoid these sites completely.
 There’s an easy way to spot these because they usually look spammy, scammy, or they’re poorly designed.
 The most common signs include a poor design, a lack of quality images, overuse of stock photos that don’t really match the content, vague or absent author bios, and logos that look like clip art.

 If you wouldn’t stick around to browse the site for more information, it’s not worth trying to get a link.

 Google and other search engines like sites that generate organic search traffic because it indicates the content is valuable.
 To find out what kind of traffic a site gets, head over to Ahref’s Site Explorer, type in the domain name, and click on “Overview.”

 Check to see that the site generates a decent amount of search traffic.
 Then, click on “Performance” to view the site’s traffic over time.
 If the numbers show a steep decline, it was likely hit by a major algorithm update and links from this type of site won’t be useful.

 Websites that sell links are just a moment’s notice away from getting a Google penalty.
 If you acquire backlinks from these types of sites, you risk losing everything when that ax comes down.